Halfwitz/portfolio-site/index.md

 ### **Day Planner** (Java, JUnit, Maven, JavaFX)

-A **Java-based** system for managing contacts, tasks, and appointments.
-It began as a CRUD codebase with JUnit tests for managing Appointment, Task, and Contact objects.
+A **Java-based** system for managing contacts, tasks, and appointments--It began as a CRUD codebase with JUnit tests for managing Appointment, Task, and Contact objects.
 The original artifact lacked usability, so I used it as an opportunity to make two enhancements showcasing software engineering/design and data structures/algorithms skills.

 **Enhancements:**

-1. **GUI Enhancement** (Software Engineering/Design)
+1. **JavaFX GUI** (Software Engineering/Design)
    - Added a JavaFX interface for intuitive user interaction
    - Implemented file-based data persistence (CSV)
    - Showcases my understanding of integrating user-facing elements with logic using object-oriented principles

-2. **Radix Trie Enhancement** (Data Structures and Algorithms)
+2. **Radix Trie Sorting and Prefix Search Algorithm** (Data Structures and Algorithms)
    - Implemented a Radix Trie to allow fast prefix-based searches
    - Demonstrates my ability to optimize search operations and handle trade-offs in time vs. space complexity